The Queen of Spain attended a board meeting with Fundéu BBVA today at their headquarters in Madrid.

 Queen Letizia surprised us with a new look.
 Her Majesty prefers to mix and match familiar pieces when she attends audiences, but today was an exception.

 She combined two new garments from Hugo Boss; the BOSS 'Relgie' stripe silk blouse (US$220) with the BOSS Black 'Vikina' Flared Pleated Skirt (£300).

-On her feet were a new pair of black suede pointed toe shoes which I believe are Nina Ricci because they have the same design as her navy suede Nina Ricci pumps.
+On her feet were a new pair of black suede pointed toe shoes which I believe are by Nina Ricci because they have a similar design as her navy suede Nina Ricci pumps.

 The only familiar piece were her Laura Marquez 'Linear' white gold earrings which date back to 2001 (below we show them in gold).